digitalbazaar/bedrock-examples/advanced-rest-api/README.md

 ### The Command-Line Programs
 #### Unsigned Request
-The request for this example are made using the `request-unsigned.js` script.
+The request for this example is made using the `request-unsigned.js` script.

 After starting the server, run the script:
 ```